codalab/codalab-competitions/ISSUE_TEMPLATE.md

 If you are an organizer and have problem hosting your competition:
 ------------------------------------------------------------------

-1. If possible, please add `eric2` and `tthomas63` as admins to your competition so they can see all of the details for your competition
+1. If possible, please add `eric2` and `tthomas63` as admins to your competition so they may access it
 2. Please post a link to your competition